 - Final Report—Guidelines and Form (download for a fillable PDF file)

 The Faculty Research and Creative Activities Award—FRACAA—is one of four programs provided by the Faculty Research and Creative Activities Support Fund.
 The purpose of the fund, as approved by the Faculty Senate, the WMU administration, and the AAUP in Memorandum of Action (MOA) 08‐03 is to “encourage and support faculty in significant research, rigorous scientific inquiry, original artistic activity, and inventive technology.”
 Identified in the same MOA, the purpose of the FRACAA program is “to increase external funding at WMU” in support of faculty scholarship.
 Thus FRACAA awardees are required to submit an external funding proposal no later than 18 months from the end of the award period.
-An external funding proposal is defined as one submitted via the Office of the Vice President for Research proposal management center with an approved proposal approval form.
+An external funding proposal is defined as one submitted via the Office of Research and Innovation proposal management center with an approved proposal approval form.

 - Individuals or groups of individuals eligible for awards are restricted to those holding board‐appointed faculty rank (i.e., members of the bargaining unit) at the time the FRACAA proposals are due.

 - An applicant whose appointment at WMU terminates prior to or during the program year of award implementation may submit an application, but shall not receive an award until she/he has an appointment at WMU covering the program year of implementation (July 1 through June 30).

 - Previous FRACAA awardees and co‐PIs are eligible: